Five Highlights of the ThinkSystem SR950Article

 Intel® and Xeon® are trademarks or registered trademarks of Intel Corporation or its subsidiaries in the United States and other countries.

-Microsoft® is a trademark of Microsoft Corporation in the United States, other countries, or both.
+Microsoft® and SQL Server® are trademarks of Microsoft Corporation in the United States, other countries, or both.

 Other company, product, or service names may be trademarks or service marks of others.